Atim33/autopdfexporter-sketch-plugin/README.md

 # Auto PDF Exporter nSlicer Sketch Plugin
 A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf, no slices needed!

+## What?
-Plugin auto creates slices from prefixed Artboards and exports them into a single page-sorted pdf file.
+Have you ever needed to export specific artboards to a single combined pdf.
+This Plugin does just that and auto creates slices from prefixed Artboards then exports them into a single page-sorted pdf file.
+The Plugin auto-exports all '[S]' Prefix artboards to a single pdf file.
 <img src="https://github.com/Atim33/autopdfexporter-sketch-plugin/blob/master/overview.png"></img>